galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 ## Extraction and annotation of differentially expressed genes

-Now we would like to extract the most differentially expressed genes due to the treatment and with a fold change > 2 (or < 1/2).
+Now we would like to extract the most differentially expressed genes due to the treatment with a fold change > 2 (or < 1/2).

 > ### {% icon hands_on %} Hands-on: Extract the most differentially expressed genes
 >